 Dr. Richard Carrier: Right.
 Look at it this way, when you see something that we know is a known trick… For example, this candle thing, where the guy he has to be out of view of people, and it's just one candle, and it spontaneously ignites, which we know is a natural phenomenon that can be rigged.
 A real miracle, would not have all of these veils to try and conceal what's really going on.
 Right?
 It wouldn't be such a trivial thing.
 Like, the candle lit, wow.
 I mean real miracles would be like real freakin' miracles.
 Like the sky turns green before everyone.
 Things that could not be staged.

 Nehemia Gordon: This is actually the point of Maimonides.
 In one of the passages he says, the Jewish faith isn't based on miracles.
 Yes, Moses performed miracles, because they needed manna or they needed water.
 But he wasn't performing miracles to convince people.
 He said, the reason we believe in the Jewish faith, is because the revelation of Sinai was witnessed by 3,000,000 people.
 Now, you might not believe that happened.
 But if you do believe it was witnessed by 3,000,000 people, it's not a miracle in a secret room somewhere that takes place.
 It's something that was, from our perspective… this is a fact of history and we can debate that history.
 But from our perspective, it's a fact of history, and that's what convinces us, not the miracles that took place.
-And yeah, miracles they may convince you or they may reinforce your faith, is kind of the Jewish perspective.
+And yeah, miracles they may reinforce your faith, is kind of the Jewish perspective.
 But you shouldn't believe in something because of the miracles, because there's sleight of hand and according to Deuteronomy 13, there's even God empowering false prophets to perform these miracles.
 I want to read a passage from Lucian of Samosata's, Alexander the Quack Prophet or the False Prophet.
 He's describing here this godlike con, which is the snake.
 What's amazing to me, is that he's writing this in the first century, about this mechanical device.

 Dr. Richard Carrier: Second century.